emsig/empymod/notes2self4release.rst

    4. Get the Zenodo-DOI and add it to release notes

+   5. Ensure `pypandoc` and `python3-setuptools` are installed:

+        conda install pypandoc
+        sudo apt install python3-setuptools

-   5. Create tar and wheel
+   6. Create tar and wheel

         python setup.py sdist
         python setup.py bdist_wheel

-   6. Test it on testpypi (requires ~/.pypirc and python3-setuptools)
+   7. Test it on testpypi (requires ~/.pypirc)

         twine upload dist/* -r testpypi

-   7. Push it to PyPi (requires ~/.pypirc and python3-setuptools)
+   8. Push it to PyPi (requires ~/.pypircs)

         twine upload dist/*

-   8. conda build
+   9. conda build

    Has to be done outside of ~/, because conda skeleton cannot handle, at the moment, the encrypted home.